 ACTIVE

-Form of Vitamin A Derivative.
+TYPE: Form of Vitamin A Derivative.
 Combination of Palmitic Acid with Retinol.

 PROS: Anti-aging benefits to treat wrinkles and encourage new cell growth.